v12technology/fluxtion/README.md

 ## Fluxtion application integration
 ![](docs/images/integration-overview.png)

+A Fluxtion event processor embeds within a user application, processing events, publishing events to sinks or interacting with user classes.
+Events are feed from the application directly into the processor or into a pipeline.
+A pipeline provides additional capabilities such as threading, scheduling, auditing, access control

 ## Philosophy
 Our philosophy is to make delivering streaming applications in java simple by employing a clean modern api similar to the familiar Java streams api.
 The Fluxtion compiler carries the